Rakaneth/spellweaver-7drl/README.md

 maps to hold the state of Entities (which is what I have now), I think I would rather store them in the `GameState` class for easier serialization.
 I'm going to sleep on that decision for now.
-Also, I need to try to build a JAR now so I can release dev builds to my testers who have graciously volunteered to test for me.
+Also, I need to try to build a JAR now so that I can release dev builds to my testers who have graciously volunteered to test for me.

 Moved `Entity` storage to the `GameState`.
 Ideally, I should only need to